vmware-tanzu/velero/master/debugging-restores.md

 ## Example

-When Heptio Ark finishes a Restore, its status changes to "Completed" regardless of whether or not there are issues during the process.
-The number of warnings and errors are indicated in the output columns from `ark restore get`:
+When Velero finishes a Restore, its status changes to "Completed" regardless of whether or not there are issues during the process.
+The number of warnings and errors are indicated in the output columns from `velero restore get`:

 ```
 NAME                          BACKUP          STATUS      WARNINGS   ERRORS    CREATED                         SELECTOR